zdravkov/kendo-docs/getting-started/framework/draganddrop/overview.md

 ---
 title: Overview
 page_title: Overview of DOM element Draggable functionality | Kendo UI Docs
-description: Lear more for the draggable functionality on any DOM element and how to enable and initialize it.
-We guide you how to enable DOM to be a target for draggable elements.
+description: Lear more about the draggable functionality on any DOM element and how to enable and initialize it.
+We guide you how to enable DOM elements to be targets for draggable elements.
 ---

-# Drag'n'Drop Overview
+# Drag & Drop Overview

-There are two separate Kendo UI widgets that allows the developer to implement Drag'n'Drop scenarios - `kendoDraggable` and `kendoDropTarget`.
+There are two separate Kendo UI widgets which, combined together, allow the developer to implement Drag & Drop scenarios - `kendoDraggable` and `kendoDropTarget`.
-First one enables the draggable functionality, while the second one creates the drop-able zones.
+The first one enables the draggable functionality, while the second one creates the drop-able zones.

 ## Draggable

-Draggable widget allows any DOM elements to be moved using the mouse.
+The Draggable widget allows a DOM element to be moved using the mouse or finger on touch devices.

 ### Initialization